pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `Efficient Truncated Statistics with Unknown Truncation <https://arxiv.org/abs/1908.01034>`_.

-When evaluating truncated multivariate normal distributions, the user needs to ``import`` two objects; an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``TruncatedMultivariateNormal`` module.
-The ``TruncatedNormal`` module accepts a parameters object that the user can define for running the PSGD procedure.
+When evaluating truncated multivariate normal distributions, the user needs to ``import`` the ``TruncatedMultivariateNormal`` module.
+The ``TruncatedMultivariateNormal`` module accepts a parameters object that the user can define for running the PSGD procedure.
+When *debiasing* truncated normal distributions, we don't require a membership oracle, as it is unknown.
+However, after running our procedure, we are able to provide an approximation of what the truncation set is.
+Since the user inputs a membership oracle in the ``args`` object, when the truncation set is known, we add the learned membership oracle to the ``args`` object as well.

-**NOTE:** when learning truncation sets, the user can not pass in a ``Parameters`` object directly into the ``TruncatedNormal`` object, because they will not be able to access the ``Parameters`` object afterwards.
+**NOTE:** when learning truncation sets, the user can not pass in a ``Parameters`` object directly into the ``TruncatedMultivariateNormal`` object, because they will not be able to access the ``Parameters`` object afterwards.

 The possible arguments are: